-Whether you are looking for call center work to do from home or a brick-and-mortar office, these resources can help you locate job openings and then get the job.
+Whether you are looking for call center jobs from home or in a brick-and-mortar office, these resources can help you locate job openings and then get the job.

 About Call Center Work

 While we all have an idea of what call center work entails, i.e., talking on the phone, the specifics of each job can vary considerably.
 So as you start your call center job search, think about these types of call center work:

 - Inbound vs. outbound calls - Call center agents may take inbound or outbound calls or both.
 Typically, outbound calls are sales calls, while inbound may or may not be sales.